Updating the Web SDK version

 app.module.ts

 : An Angular entry module in which you can hook Angular routes.
-Note that for a Cumulocity IoT application you don’t get access to the root element and therefore there is no root template (index.html) which you can modify.package.json
+Note that for a Cumulocity application you don’t get access to the root element and therefore there is no root template (index.html) which you can modify.package.json

 : The package.json describes the dependencies and the application itself.
 Thec8y.upgrade: true